 Rainwater flushes all sorts of pollutants into Port Phillip Bay.
-During the warmer months, this is monitored by the Environment Protection Authority (EPA) Victoria, which provides daily water quality forecasts for beach users through a promoted on its website and social media.
+During the warmer months, this is monitored by Environment Protection Authority (EPA) Victoria, which provides daily water quality forecasts for beach users on its website and social media.

-The aim is to help beachgoers make the right decisions about water-based activity when the weather but the water isn’t.
+The aim is to help beachgoers make the right decisions about water-based activity when the weather is right, but the water isn’t.

 What did we do?

 EPA wanted to make its water safety communications more influential by drawing on the behavioural sciences, so it enlisted the help of Life Saving Victoria (LSV) and BehaviourWorks.

 The first step involved understanding which water quality signs at the beach got the most attention (and the features within the sign receiving the most interest).

 Participants in laboratory-based studies were shown a range of signs in different environments.
 Eye tracking equipment was used to measure where they looked – and for how long.